 These strawberry scones are best served warm from the oven.
 Make them for breakfast or brunch or as a special afternoon treat with a cup of tea.
 They are so tender and so good.
+Or add different kinds of berries, I love blueberries and raspberries in these scones as well.
 I hope you love them as much as I do.

 FOR THE SCONES

 - 1/2 cup cream whole, heavy or whipping (120 grams)

 - 1/4 cup brown sugar (lightly packed) (45 grams)

 - 2 1/4 cups all purpose flour (285 grams)

 - 1/2 cup butter (cold and cut into small pieces) (105 grams)

 - 1 cup strawberries (frozen & sliced) (140 grams)

 - 1 cup icing / powdered sugar (120 grams)